Class TransactionData

 • setFailedActionName

-public void setFailedActionName(java.lang.String actionName)
+public void setFailedActionName(String actionName)

 Sets the name of the action that caused the transaction to fail.